Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 - Using generative AI to make decisions without disclosing it and without providing an easy way to appeal the decision
 - Using generative AI to misrepresent skills and abilities
-- Using generative AI to save yourself time at the expense of other people’s time
+- Using generative AI to save yourself time at the expense of other people's time

 **Outcome**: Is the output correct?
 What should we check before we call this done?
 What unintended consequences result from this?